Electribe 101

-Electribe 101 (stylized as electribe 101 on most record sleeves, Electribe – 1.0.1. on early releases) was an England based group active from 1988 to 1992, playing dark, psychedelic, bluesy, electronic soulful house, and fronted by Billie Ray Martin.
+Electribe 101 (stylised as electribe 101 on most record sleeves, Electribe – 1.0.1. on early releases) were an English-based group active from 1988 to 1992, playing dark, psychedelic, bluesy, electronic soulful house, and fronted by Billie Ray Martin.

 Musical career

 Electribe 101 was formed in 1988 when four Birmingham based musicians and club owners (Joe Stevens, Les Fleming, Rob Cimarosti and Brian Nordhoff) who were searching for a singer to bring alive the music they'd been creating in their studio answered an ad in Melody Maker: "Soul rebel seeks musicians – genius only".
 The ad had been placed by the Hamburg born Billie Ray Martin, who had moved first to Berlin and then to London, in search of new collaborators.
 The five soon created "Talking with Myself", based on Julian Jonah's "Jealousy and Lies" and an original song by Martin.
 The group released "Talking with Myself" first as a white label on their own Hip-notic label, but it was soon picked up by Phonogram who released the single commercially in November 1988 on their 'Club' imprint.

 The name of the group is a combination of various vague references.
 The first part refers to 'electric' and 'tribe', but is also inspired by a comic called Technotribe, and allegedly also based on a Soviet refrigerator named "Elektri 101", while the latter part can be connected to the Roland SH-101 synthesizer and Room 101 in George Orwell's Nineteen-Eighty Four.